hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-athonet-llm-platform-divide-et-impera-designing-the-ll-mesh.md

 Today, the discussion delves deeper into the third pillar inspired by the Data Mesh concepts detailed in the article [“Data Mesh Principles and Logical Architecture”](https://martinfowler.com/articles/data-mesh-principles.html) Here I introduce the **"LL-Mesh"** to create a clean, scalable architecture that can swiftly adapt to the rapid advancements in technology .
 This tailored approach adapts the Data Mesh framework to the unique needs of LLMs, merging data, context, and reasoning capabilities into a cohesive whole.

-The LL-Mesh isn’t just a tool; it embodies the data itself.
-Developers orchestrating this platform take charge of everything from the underlying data to the APIs and documentation, ensuring a seamless experience for end-users.
-This initiative is more than a technical upgrade—it’s a significant leap towards digital transformation that promises substantial competitive advantages despite its challenges.
+The LL-Mesh embodies the data itself and includes reasoning capabilities, orchestrating tools enhanced with LLM technology.
+Developers using this platform take charge of everything from the underlying data to the APIs and documentation, ensuring a seamless experience for end-users.
+This initiative is more than a technical upgrade—it’s a significant leap towards digital transformation that promises substantial competitive advantage through enhanced knowledge sharing within the company that adopts it, leading to the customization of products and services tailored specifically for customers.

+However, there are some challenges, including the need to master new generative AI technologies, the importance of managing data properly by adopting the 'data as code' concept, and the cultural shift required to maintain agility and continuously improve all company processes.

 Expecting every team tasked with developing a tool to start from scratch is impractical.
 Instead, it's crucial to offer a supportive platform that delivers the essential services needed for creation, complemented by a federated governance structure that lays out clear rules and guidelines.
 In the sections that follow, these principles are explored more in detail, alongside additional insights to guide the development process.